Snatches of Pink: Reorganization

 Knowing that this was their last album with Mammoth and realizing that they weren't going to make it big, the band decided to change its name back to Snatches of Pink and played some of their older material, according to Romweber.
 One of their first shows with their old name was at Sleazefest on August 9, 1998.
 However, McMillan says, "We did sort of make this decision as a band to stop doing it after this last Mammoth record.
 When that...band decision was reversed, I was never quite comfortable with that."
 McMillan left the band in October 1998, saying "When I quit the band, ...I was burnt out on everything."
 His leaving the band, cause them to cancel their performance in Anchorfest on October 17, 1998.

 With McMillan out, Rank and Romweber made demos with their producer John Plymate filling in on bass.
 Marc E. Smith (Patty Hurst Shifter) joined the band on guitars and vocals in 1999, creating a lineup with two guitars and no bass.
 Romweber left in 2000 saying, "I was quite burned out on it on it too, honestly.
 At this point, Rank and Romweber were no longer a couple which may have been a factor.
 Kevin Clark joined on bass in 2001.

 In 2003, the band regrouped with Rank playing guitar and lead vocals, Smith on guitar, and Clark on bass.
 Romweber rejoined to play drums with the band in the studio, resulting in the album Hyena on MoRisen Records in 2003.
 A reviewer wrote, "After too many years making albums that reflected a maturing sensibility and a name change, Snatches of Pink has brought it all back home with Hyena."

-Romweber was replaced by John Howie Jr. (Two Dollar Pistols, Finger, The Larks) on drums in 2004, except when she substituted for him.
+Romweber was replaced by John Howie Jr. (Two Dollar Pistols, Finger) on drums in 2004, except when she substituted for him.
 Nikos Chremos joined the band on bass in 2005, replacing Clark.

 In 2006, the band left MoRisen Records.
 In 2007, Rank and Howie formed 8th House Records which became the band's new label.
 Rank notes they were somewhat out of their depth when it came to running a record company.
 Regardless, the band released their last album Love is Dead through 8th house in April 2007.
 The lineup at that time was Rank (lead vocals, guitar) with Smith (guitars, vocals), Chremos (bass), and Howie (drums).
 One reviewer noted the album channeled 1970s The Rolling Stones, with a touch of post-punk Melrose Avenue.

 In 2007, the documentary Now It's a Rock & Roll Show!!!
 A Film About Snatches of Pink was released by Trickle Down Productions and directed by Daniel Andrews.
 The film's DVD edition featured a bonus disc with footage of the band's live performances, music videos, and interview outtakes.
 However, that same year, the band slowly came to an end.